cehfisher/cehfisher.github.io/content/blog/top-ten/index.md

 title: Top 10 Pro-tips for Working Remotely
 date: "2019-10-22"
 thumbnail: ./swim.jpg
-description: Leveling-up on working remotely
+description: Leveling-up on remote work
 pub_date: October 22, 2019
 tags: work-life balance, development, tech
 ---

 Today is my 10th anniversary...of working remotely!

-Some think remote working is "living the life" - but it's not always a vacation.
-Over the years, I've had both good and bad experiences with remote work, so I decided to compile some "pro-tips" to shed some light on how to effectively work from home and to find a work/life balance.
+Some people think remote working is "living the life" - but it's not always a vacation.
+Over the years, I've had both good and bad experiences, so I decided to compile some pro-tips to shed some light on how to effectively work from home while maintaining a good work/life balance.

 <hr>